 - In a sauce pan, heat 5 cups of chicken stock on low heat until warm.

-- In a large sauté pan, heat olive oil over medium-high heat.
-Add shallots and sauté until they start to become translucent.
-Stir in garlic and cook for 1 minute.
+- In a large sauté pan, heat 1 tablespoon olive oil over medium-high heat.
+Add shallot and sauté until they start to become translucent.
+Stir in garlic and cook until fragrant, about 30 to 60 seconds.

-- Add rice to the pan and stir to incorporate shallots and garlic.
-Rice will absorb remaining olive oil.
-Add white wine to deglaze the pan and reduce heat to medium-low.
+- Add 1½ cup aborio rice to the pan and stir to incorporate shallots and garlic.
+Rice will absorb the remaining olive oil.
+Add ½ cup white wine (or additional stock if substituting) to deglaze the pan and reduce heat to medium-low.

 - When white wine is almost completely absorbed by the rice add 1 cup of chicken stock, salt, and white pepper.
 Stir continuously until all liquid has been absorbed by the rice.
 Repeat four more times.

-- After the last addition of chicken stock, add butter and grated cheese.
-Risotto should be tender and cooked through and creamy in texture.
+- After the last addition of chicken stock, add 2 tablespoons butter and 1 cup fresh grated parmesan cheese.
+Risotto should be tender, not mushy, and creamy in texture.

-It is best to use warm chicken stock.
+- It is best to use warm chicken stock - or any stock of your choosing.